kristoffSC/connectors/examples/flink-example/README.md

   - `org.example.source.bounded.DeltaBoundedSourceVersionAsOfExample` class.

 Examples for bound mode will terminate after reading all data from Snapshot.
 This is expected since those are examples of batch jobs.
-The ConsoleSink out in logs can look something like log snipped below, where the order of log liens can be different for every run.
+The ConsoleSink out in logs can look something like log snipped below, where the order of log lines can be different for every run.
 ```
 org.utils.ConsoleSink [] - Delta table row content: f1 -> [f1_val23], f2 -> [f2_val23], f3 -> [23]
 org.utils.ConsoleSink [] - Delta table row content: f1 -> [f1_val17], f2 -> [f2_val17], f3 -> [17]